sharmasourabh/samples/checkout-counter/README.md

 It is created as a monolithic application.
 It can easily converted to microservice project by creating four services - billing, product, taxation and customer.
 Therefore, you would find some duplicate code.

+No JPA layer has been added.
+However, code is written in same manner.
+In-memory (Concurrent HashMap) is used for storing data.

 ## REST Endpoints
 There are various endpoints available in this application.
 However, we would specifically talk about the feature for generating the itemized bill with tax details.
 ### Add items in customer's (id: 1) cart